-An instruction titled "Program i organizacja pracy kulturalno-oświatowej w Polskiej Sile Zbrojnej" (Programme and Organisation of Cultural and Educational Work in the Polish Military Forces) prepared in February 1917 in Minsk by ensign Stefan Sołtyk, head of the Cultural-Educational Department in the Chief Polish Military Committee (Wydział Kulturalno-Oświatowy w Naczelnym Polskim Komitecie Wojskowym), was also discovered.
-Also, a poem titled "Pieśń Armii generała Muśnickiego" (General Muśnicki's Army Song) distributed in Warsaw in February 1918 was found.
+An instruction titled "Program i organizacja pracy kulturalno-oświatowej w Polskiej Sile Zbrojnej" (Programme and Organisation of Cultural and Educational Work in the Polish Military Forces) prepared in February 1917 in Minsk by ensign Stefan Sołtyk, head of the Cultural-Educational Department in the Chief Polish Military Committee, was also discovered163.
+Also, a poem titled "Pieśń Armii generała Muśnickiego" (General Muśnicki's Army Song) was found - it was distributed in Warsaw in February 1918164.
 Posters from the first half of 1918 bear the proclamations of military administration bodies established by the command of the First Polish Corps in the occupied Belarus.
-The group contains the address of the commander of the Babruysk fortress, Lieutenant Colonel Bolesław Jaźwiński; a few orders of the Leader of Civil Governance, Lieutenant Colonel Adam
+The group contains the address of the commander of the Babruysk fortress, Lieutenant Colonel Bolesław Jaźwiński165; a few orders of the Leader of Civil Governance166, Lieutenant Colonel Adam Aleksandrowicz167, and an order of the Assistant Corps Leader for Civil Causes, Porębski168.
+Information on General Józef Dowbor-Muśnicki may also be found in newspapers stored in the ephemeral prints group: "Wiadomości Wojskowe" (issue 3-4/1918)169, "Żołnierz Polski.
+Organ urzędowy I-go Polskiego Korpusu" (issues: 50, 51, 56/1918)170 and "Placówka" (issues: 80 and 82/1918)171.
+Issue 80 of "Placówka" publishes the conditions of an agreement signed by General Dowbor-Muśnicki and German authorities, on the grounds of which Dowbor-Muśnicki's military formation was disarmed and disbanded.